OpenWinControls/OpenWinControlsCLI/README.md

      The 4th time slot is special, it sets the whole macro start time.

   Controller V2 features:
+     Supports writing configuration to a temporary memory (see command variants).
      Supports up to 32 key/time/hold slots for back buttons.
      The number of active key slots is automatically updated on write.